ibm-cloud-docs/hpc-spectrum-symphony/using-spectrum-scale-storage.md

     ```
     {: codeblock}

-7. Create a file on the mountpoint path, for example, `/gpfs/fs1`, and verify on the other compute notes that the file can be accessed.
+7. Create a file on the mountpoint path, for example, `/gpfs/fs1`, and verify on the other compute nodes that the file can be accessed.